 I intend to utilise the museum’s power to challenge and disrupt traditional disciplinary boundaries and established modes of thinking.
 The goal is to build our communities’ capacities, be it in Norwich, London and beyond, to respond and adapt to the deadliest threat to humanity this generation has faced.
 We must begin by imagining new interpretative registers that map the conceptual and experiential boundaries of living sustainably on a precarious and fragile planet.

-I would highlight art and ideas that demonstrate a shared understanding that nature–understood as a living ecosystem–is something that humans play an active part within.
 I will showcase artworks that demonstrate the fact that there is no escape from our shared responsibility towards the Earth’s survival.
 They elucidate the impending consequences of our impact on the planet.
 The artists working towards a powerful explanation of the complexities of the climate crisis represent our contemporary canaries in the coal mine – warning us of the future and allowing us to imagine a more sustainable way of living.

-I will “attack'” this role by articulating and activating the complexities of art’s role within the fight against the climate crisis by considering the complex interplay of aesthetics, geopolitics, economics, politics, colonisation and cultural factors in the development of artistic practices such as the emergence of multi-species ethnographies, social sculpture, land art, earth art, hybrid practices, deep ecologies and activism.
+I approach this role by articulating and activating the complexities of art’s role within the fight against the climate crisis by considering the complex interplay of aesthetics, geopolitics, economics, politics, colonisation and cultural factors in the development of artistic practices such as the emergence of multi-species ethnographies, social sculpture, land art, earth art, hybrid practices, deep ecologies and activism.